CharlesHolbrow/of-pointer-timing-accuracy-example/README.md

 Built with of_v0.10.0_osx_release

-This example shows the inaccuracy of pointer events.
+This example shows the timing inaccuracy `ofGetElapsedTimeMicros()` inside of the pointer event handler.

 In the mouse move event, this program logs: